mvz/amsxtech-conference/README.md

 Amsterdam has moved up the standup ladder over the past couple of years now to become the #2 spot in Europe to hang out and have a startup.
 However the community has not grown in a way that makes sense for a safe haven for startups and tech companies.
 Thus we think something should happen!

-We believe that a community is built on bringen people together with the same drive and different backgrounds.
+We believe that a community is built on bringing people together with the same drive and different backgrounds.
 We believe that these different people talking about creating technological products can make for new interesting ideas and connections within the community and move it to the next level.

 ## How